Project acronym: DIAMAS

 Funding: Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or [name of the granting authority].
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.

 Objective 1: To gain knowledge on the institutional OA publishing landscape (including the services and infrastructure that supports it) across the ERA in its diversity in terms of size, types of institutions, location, disciplines and languages, with a gap analysis of institutional OA publishing against a baseline of existing good practices (SO1).

 Objective 2: To standardise and to improve current institutional publishing practices by setting up an innovative European Quality Standard for Institutional Publishing (EQSIP) to be adopted by IPSPs, providing a coordination tool at EU level, modular and flexible enough to accommodate cultural, economic, historical and organisational diversity across different countries, communities, and types of organisations (SO2).

 Objective 3: To enhance the capacities of IPSPs through the creation of operational toolkits, specific standards, guidelines, training materials, and business model canvasses; to support IPSPs on their way towards the European quality standard and coordinate them through the development of a Global Network of IPSPs, base of the future OA Capacity Centre for Institutional Publishing.
 This objective will also address the sustainability of IPSPs by better understanding and optimising their costs through the promotion of specific shared resources, increased collaboration, and the creation of new funding models (SO3).